saulgreenberg/FFMETestApp/README.md

 ## Video folder

 On startup the app searches upward from the executable directory for a folder named `Videos`.
-If none it asks the user.
 Place `.mp4`, `.avi`, `.mov`, `.wmv`, or `.mkv` files in such a folder.
 At least two files are needed for the auto-switch loop.
+If the folder or videas are not present, it asks the user to locate a folder containing videos.

 ---